Effective Date: January 1, 2021

 Default Settings on Certain Privacy Practices; Your Right to Opt-Out Prospectively.

-redIQ is pre-configured to share Physical Property Information with other redIQ users unless you affirmatively opt-out of such information sharing. redIQ is also pre-configured to contribute Deal Level Data and Physical Property Information to its Blind Data Pools (on an aggregated, non-personally-identifying and non-property specific basis) for use in Applications and other Services by you and other users unless you affirmatively opt-out of participating in such activity. redIQ may condition your use of its Applications and other Services that utilize Blind Data Pools on your continuing to participate (i.e., not opting-out) of such features.
-Once data is contributed to a Blind Data Pool, it cannot later be re-identified or deleted even if you opt-out later or close your account.
+redIQ is pre-configured to share Physical Property Information with other redIQ users unless you affirmatively opt-out of such information sharing. redIQ is also pre-configured to contribute Deal Level Data and Physical Property Information to its Anonymized Data Pools (on an aggregated, non-personally-identifying and non-property specific basis) for use in Applications and other Services by you and other users unless you affirmatively opt-out of participating in such activity. redIQ may condition your use of its Applications and other Services that utilize Anonymized Data Pools on your continuing to participate (i.e., not opting-out) of such features.
+Once data is contributed to a Anonymized Data Pool, it cannot later be re-identified or deleted even if you opt-out later or close your account.

 Other Operational Uses of Personal Information by redIQ.